Nastel/JESL/README.md

 * `MAINTAIN` - maintain value as is.
 Produced JSON will have literal number values e.g. `Infnity`, `NaN`.

 # Sample jKQL Queries
-Sample queries you can run against your data using jkool dashboard. jKQL queries follow this convention:
+Sample queries you can run against your data using jKool dashboard. jKQL queries follow this convention:

 `<verb> <expression> show as <widget>`